onur-kaplan/nested-categorized-customer-registration-application/README.md

 ```python
 npm run build
 ```

+## Database (LocalStorage)

+Localstorage is used to store the registration

 ## Parcel is used for bundle operation
 You should get a URL that looks something like: http://localhost:1234/.
 ```